lima21bd/IEEE-CIS-Fraud-Detection/README.md

   ### Result:

-    XGBoost model gave the best score which is 91.15% but took too much time, around 25 mins 31 sec.
+    XGBoost model gave the best score which is 91.15% but took too much time, around 40 minutes.